August 8, 2025

 Task 1: Taming Post Revisions

-- Easy (Plugin): Use a plugin like WP-Optimize or Advanced Database Cleaner.
+• Easy (Plugin): Utilize a WordPress plugin such as WP-Optimize or Advanced Database Cleaner.
 They provide a simple one-click button to “Clean all post revisions.”

 Task 2: Clearing Transient Caches

-- Easy (Plugin): Both WP-Optimize and WP-Sweep have options to clear expired or all transients.
+• Easy (Plugin): Both Optimize and WP-Sweep have options to clear expired or all transients.

 Task 3: Eradicating Spam & Trashed Comments